catalyticlabs/catalytic-sdk-node/docs/Instance/complete-an-instance-step-node.md

 await catalytic.dataTables.download(tableId, 'csv', localFilePath);
 const content = fs.readFileSync(localFilePath).toString();

+// Find the "Upload Updated Spreadsheet and Set Email" Instance Step on the Instance const steps = (await catalytic.instances.findInstanceSteps({ instanceID: instance.id })).steps;
+const uploadStep = steps.find(step => step.name === 'Upload Updated Spreadsheet and Set Email');

 // Update the CSV file locally, and upload to Catalytic as a new file const updatedContent = content.replace('foo', 'bar');
 fs.writeFileSync(localFilePath, updatedContent);
-const uploadedFile = await catalytic.files.upload(localFilePath);

-// Find the "Upload Updated Spreadsheet and Set Email" Instance Step on the Instance const steps = (await catalytic.instances.findInstanceSteps({ instanceID: instance.id })).steps;
+// Complete the "Upload Updated Spreadsheet and Set Email" step with your email and the path of the updated file on disk.
-const uploadStep = steps.find(step => step.name === 'Upload Updated Spreadsheet and Set Email');

-// Complete the "Upload Updated Spreadsheet and Set Email" with the ID of the uploaded File const stepFields = [{ name: 'Updated CSV', value: uploadedFile.id, 'Email Address': 'YOUR_EMAIL' }];
+// If a file path is passed as the value for a file field, the file will automatically be uploaded const stepFields = [{ name: 'Updated CSV', value: localFilePath, 'Email Address': 'YOUR_EMAIL' }];
 catalytic.instances.completeInstanceStep(uploadStep.id, stepFields);

 console.log(